avinal/avinal.github.io/blog/content/posts/articles/this-is-about-lilies-or-is-this.md

 ## This Too Shall Bloom

-One day, the soil breaks open—not with a flourish, but with the quietest of gestures.
+One day, the soil breaks open - not with a flourish, but with the quietest of gestures.
 A tiny green sprout emerges, barely noticeable, a sliver of life against the vastness of the earth.

 To the untrained eye, it is nothing.
 To you, it is everything.
 This fragile sprout is proof that